 One of the most nostalgic colors you can use in a mid-century modern decor, orange will forever be one of the style’s most iconic shades.
-If you haven’t yet ventured into the orangeland in your mid-century decor, today we are sharing with you six amazing ways you can use orange in your home this Summer and create the ultimate mid-century oasis inside your house.
+If you haven’t yet ventured into the orangeland in your mid-century decor, today we are sharing with you six amazing ways you can use orange in your home in 2021 and create the ultimate mid-century oasis inside your house.

 A Mid-Century Orange Front Door

 Take inspiration from The Parker, in Palm Springs, and get yourself a very mid-century orange front door.
-Colorful doors are one of the most known details from mid-century architecture and because they remind us of Palm Springs and California, they are very Summer-y all year long!
+Colorful doors are one of the most known details from mid-century architecture and because they remind us of Palm Springs and California.

 Mid-Century Stools & Copper Lighting